 What’s the Best Way to Melt Chocolate?

 I don’t have the patience to microwave it and prefer using the double boiler.
-It heats up more quickly, but you need to be careful not to accidentally get any water into the chocolate.
+It heats up more quickly, but you must be careful not to accidentally get any water into the chocolate.

 CopyKat Tip – be sure to use good quality chocolate like Lindt, Ghiradelli, or other bulk chocolate.
 Chocolate chips contain stabilizers that keep them from melting perfectly.